ben-bradley/gql-scaffold/readme.md

 - Able to write `.gql` files for type defs
 - Built-in testing

-## Stup
+## Setup

-After cloning the repo, you'll need to run `npm runs setup`.
+After cloning the repo, you'll need to run `npm run setup`.
 This command does a number of things:
 1. Copy the `.hooks/*` into `.git/hooks` to enable pre-push, pre-commit, and other `git` hooks
 2. Runs `nvm install` to ensure that the proper version of Node.js is installed
 3. Runs `npm i` to install all the dependencies